-- A written, comprehensive examination will be required for most graduate degrees.
-The comprehensive examination will be prepared by a nationally recognized testing organization or at least three members of the graduate faculty who have taught the student.
-The examination will normally be administered during the student's last semester (except in the case of Master of Science in Clinical Mental Health Counseling students who take the comprehensive examination before obtaining candidacy), and candidates will be notified of the time and place of the examination at least one month prior to the examination.
-An oral examination, or interview, and/or public presentation on their capstone project may be required in addition to the written examination. - Comprehensive examinations for Graduate Theology students will be based on three courses the student has taken, and those three courses will be selected by the program director. - Master of Education students will take three objective tests and one essay examination.
-The examinations will be prepared by graduate faculty members who have taught the courses.
-The objective tests are machine scored, and the results are averaged with the professional portfolio score.
-Faculty who have taught the curriculum area of the essay examination will score the examination as "pass/fail" based on a rubric.
-Reasons will be stipulated when a grade of "fail" is given.
-Master of Education students wishing to take comprehensive examinations must attend a face-to-face information session with the comprehensive examinations coordinator the semester prior to taking the exams.
-Until Master of Education students attend a face-to-face information session, they may not register to take comprehensive exams.
-Master of Education students must register for comprehensive examinations the semester prior to taking the exams except when extenuating circumstances prevent them from doing so. - Students in the Master of Science in Clinical Mental Health Counseling program will need to be prepared to pay the cost of the National Counselor Preparation Comprehensive Exam (CPCE), a required exit exam for graduation. - Students will be notified by the director of the program if they passed or failed the comprehensive examination immediately (Theology); within ten days (Education); or within three workdays (Counseling) after the examination has been completed and officially scored by the Center for Credentialing and Education.
+- Students in the Master of Science in Clinical Mental Health Counseling program will need to be prepared to pay the cost of the National Counselor Preparation Comprehensive Exam (CPCE), a required exit exam for graduation. - Students will be notified by the director of the program if they passed or failed the comprehensive examination immediately (Theology); within ten workdays (Education); or within three workdays (Counseling) after the examination has been completed and officially scored by the Center for Credentialing and Education.
 (This process takes four to six weeks.) - Doctorate of Education students must complete two exams: (1) a Leadership Examination and (2) a Statistics Examination.
 For students in the Administration and Supervision program, the Praxis ILL-B 6011 (fee to be paid by the student) will serve as the Leadership Exam.
 For students in the Teacher Leadership program, an FHU-designed Leadership Exam will be utilized.
 (The Praxis ILL-B 6011 can also serve as the Teacher Leadership Exam for students in the Teacher Leadership program, but is not required.)
 The Statistics Exam will be designed by the professor of EDU 671A Quantitative Statistics Applied to Social Science Research I. - Students who fail the examination will be given an opportunity to take it again the following semester.
 Students may take the comprehensive examination two times (three times for Clinical Mental Health Counseling students).
 Students with extenuating circumstances that interfered with their performance must petition the Graduate Council to request permission to take the exam again.
 The decision of the Graduate Council shall be final.